 - Continued Child Payment

-The Department of Social Protection operate a number of schemes to support Jobseekers in exploring Self-Employment opportunities, these include:
+The Department of Employment Affairs and Social Protection operate a number of schemes to support Jobseekers in exploring Self-Employment opportunities, these include:

 Education and Training Options